antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 The root of the dataflow format consists of two main attributes.

 * `graph` - object of type [Graph](#graph) that describes the main graph displayed to the user.
-* `graphTemplates` - list of graph-nodes available to the user.
+* `graphTemplates` - list of subgraph nodes available to the user.
+  Subgraph nodes are used to group multiple nodes in a subgraph and visualize them as a single node.

 ### Graph